 How many League One football teams are in Manchester?

-There are two League One clubs that call Greater Manchester home.
+Three League One clubs call Greater Manchester home.
+They are Bolton Wanderers, Wigan Athletic and Stockpot County.

 Bolton Wanderers FC, once a Premier League outfit, is one of English football's oldest clubs.
 Founded in 1874, as Christ Church Football Club, they changed to their current name three years later in 1877.